RetroDECK/ES-DE/THEMES-DEV.md

     - If more than one gameselector element has been defined, this property makes it possible to state which one to use.
 If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
 If only a single gameselector has been defined, this property is ignored.
 The value of this property must match the `name` attribute value of the gameselector element.
 This property is only needed for the `system` view and only if the `metadata` property is utilized.
 * `container` - type: BOOLEAN
     - Whether the text should be placed inside a scrollable container.
 Only available for the `gamelist` view.
+* `containerVerticalSnap` - type: BOOLEAN
+    - Whether the text should be vertically snapped to the font height.
+With this property enabled the container will have its height reduced as needed so that only complete rows of text are displayed at the start and end positions.
+This will not affect the "real" size of the container as set by the `size` property which means that the overall element placement will still be predictable if a vertical origin other than zero is used.
+    - Default is `true`
 * `containerScrollSpeed` - type: FLOAT
     - A base speed is automatically calculated based on the container and font sizes, so this property applies relative to the auto-calculated value.
     - Minimum value is `0.1` and maximum value is `10`